danielstankw/Dockerfile-best-practices/README.md

 ## 6. Combine `apt-get update` and `apt-get install`

 __Prerequistite__ - *Package Index Files*
-Package index files are metadata files maintained by a package management system (such as `apt` in Debian-based systems) that contain information about the available software packages i.e: package names, versions, dependancies and sources.
+Package index files are metadata files maintained by a package management system (such as `apt` in Debian-based systems) that contain information about the available software packages i.e.: package names, versions, dependencies, and sources.
 These files are essential for package updates.
-On devian based systems they are located in `/var/lib/apt/lists/`
+On Debian-based systems, they are located in `/var/lib/apt/lists/`

 __General Rule__
 Always combine `apt-get update` with `apt-get install` to ensure you're installing the latest available packages.

 The `apt-get update` command fetches the latest package lists.
 These lists contain information about the available packages and their versions and are stored in that cache layer.
-If you run `apt-get install` in a new `RUN` command the package index from previous layer is no longer accessible during installation, meaning it will use an outdated package index leading to:
+If you run `apt-get install` in a new `RUN` command the package index from the previous layer is no longer accessible during installation, meaning it will use an outdated package index leading to:
 - Installing outdated packages
-- Dependancy failures
+- Dependency failures

->**Remember** Every `RUN` line in Dockerfile is a different process.
+>**Remember** Every `RUN` line in the Dockerfile is a different process.

 ✅ **Good:**
 ```dockerfile